What is a Career Coach Exactly?

 You will probably already know the importance of the following…

-- Networking. – Get in touch with previous employers, former work colleagues and attending conferences.
+- Networking. – Get in touch with previous employers, and former work colleagues and attend conferences.

 - Set up a website and optimize it for your local area.